Dental practices and clinics: visits, tasks, documents, and follow-ups

 What problem it solves

-In a clinic, the weak point is often not the treatment itself, but the coordination around it.
+In a clinic, the weak point is often not clinical care itself, but the coordination around it.
 The patient books a visit, but the administrator does not check documents.
 A clinician asks for an image or material to be prepared, but the request stays in chat.
 After the visit, someone needs to remind the patient about a follow-up, but that reminder lives in an employee's memory.

 The scenario solves this by recording appointments, preparation, documents, internal assignments, and follow-up as tasks with owners, dates, files, and checklists.
 Clinical records stay in the dedicated medical system; LadVen OS manages the team's work around them.